Embedded SOMs and IoT innovation from Variscite based on iMX and other SOCsProfiles

-Variscite has a wide customer base including medical devices so they are certified for ISO 13485 which is required for FDA approval.
-It is a growing market with ventilation and covid test systems.
+Variscite has a wide customer base in medical devices so they are certified for ISO 13485 which is required for FDA approval.
+The growth of this market was enhanced due to the immediate need for ventilation and covid test systems.
 Access control, aggregation devices and point of sale systems all have complex interfaces so they need embedded Linux and SOMs.
-Variscite can give full support up to launch and the work with the partner ecosystem.
-The customer wants to focus on the IP and not be worried about the infrastructure.
+Variscite provides extensive support from early project stages up to the end product’s launch with the complementary services of ecosystem partners to allow customers to focus on the IP and not be worried about the infrastructure.

 Importance of OTA software updates

-Ohad observes that more and more customers are looking for device management solutions for firmware updating, telemetry and over the air software patches.
-“Most devices have only become connected in the last 3-4 years.
-We are only seeing a small part of the potential, 20% of customers are updating devices remotely or concerned with security issues.
-60 or 70% of customers ordering SOMs use wifi modules and this has gone up from 30% a few years ago.
-Once you get more device connectivity, you need patching and security, embedded devices will need over the air software updates.
+Ohad observes that more and more customers are looking for device management solutions for firmware updating, telemetry and software patches.
+“Most devices have only become connected in the last 3-4 years and we are only seeing a small part of the potential.
+20% of customers are updating devices remotely or concerned with security issues.
+50%~60% of customers order SOMs with wifi modules and these numbers have increased from 30% a few years ago.
+Once you get more device connectivity, you need secure patching and security, embedded devices will need over the air software updates.
 It is inevitable that this will happen.”